top of page

 A Personal Note from Tom

-This final chapter in the story centers on George W. Porter, my great grandfather’s best friend and brother-in-law after the war, as he works with the command of the Army of the Tennessee as aide-de-camp to General Mortimer Leggett and working with Major General John A. Logan and Major General William T. Sherman.
-The story moves from freeing up the Mississippi after the successful conquest of Vicksburg, to the March to the Sea, and finally to the march through the Carolinas and the surrender of General Joseph Johnston.
+The third book in the trilogy, “From Vicksburg to Bennett Place: The Long March to Victory,” centers on George W. Porter, my great grandfather’s best friend and ultimately his brother-in-law after the war.
+It describes how he works with the command of the Army of the Tennessee as aide-de-camp to General Mortimer Leggett and then working with Major General John A. Logan and Major General William T. Sherman.
+The story moves from taking control of the Mississippi River after the successful conquest of Vicksburg, to the March to the Sea, and finally to the march through the Carolinas and the surrender of General Joseph Johnston at Bennett Place, just outside Durham, ending the American Civil War.

 There is another link at the upper left corner – contacttwharvey@gmail.com and I would be interested to hear from you about these historical novels or even if you just want to make my acquaintance.
 I will read every message that comes in and will get back to you as quickly as I can, even if the message is critical or there are suggestions for improvement.